redhat-performance/jetlag/docs/troubleshooting.md

 When replacing the ocp version, just remove the assisted-installer pod and container, then rerun the `setup-bastion.yml` playbook.

-## Upgrade RHEL to 8.4 in Scalelab to run ipv6/disconnected
+## Upgrade RHEL to 8.4 in Scalelab

 On the bastion machine: